 How to Override the Nintex Form Save and Submit Button Behavior

-Sometimes when submitting a Nintex form for SharePoint OnPrem, you need to do some extra JavaScript or other complex validations before the data is submitted.
+Sometimes when submitting a Nintex form for SharePoint OnPrem, you need to override the Nintex Form Save and Submit Button Behavior.
+For instance, you may need to do some extra JavaScript or other complex validations before the data is submitted.

 For example, suppose: